Gurshaan10/LegalLens/README.md

 - Verify user has sufficient credits

 **AI responses are generic:**
-- Check OpenAI API key and quota
 - Verify document was processed correctly
 - Check vector store was created properly

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Support

-For support, please open an issue on GitHub or contact the development team.

 ---